Our Core Values

 -

-What this looks like: We are making annual updates to the physical grounds of camp, we add captions to videos we make and photo descriptions in our social media posts.
-We try to ensure that the floor layouts of our program spaces are compatible for wheelchair access.
-We also have robust campership programs and try to make sure that first-time attendees at camp feel socially welcome to our space by trying to limit our inner-camp terms and buzzwords and bringing people in the loop as much as we can so they can be a part of our community.
+We also have robust campership programs and try to make sure that first-time attendees at camp feel socially welcome to our space by trying to limit our inner-camp terms and buzzwords and bringing people in the loop as much as we can so they can be a part of our community. -

 What it looks like: All of our programs have a sliding fee scale, we have a robust scholarship program, and we discourage negative self-talk with our campers and staff about their productivity.